 ➔ Click on Submit an Expense Report.

-➔ Then, select Start an Expense Report to be finished by Someone else.
+➔ Then, select Start an Expense Report for Yourself.

 ➔ Fill in all fields with an *.
 Do not fill in the Third Party payments section.

 ➔ Fund code: Verify your outstanding advances and use the same fund number.
 You can also email the Program Coordinator to get the fund number.